fenok/react-router-typesafe-routes/README.md

 ### `useTypedSearchParams()`

 The `useTypedSearchParams()` hook is a thin wrapper around react-router `useSearchParams()`.
 It accepts a `Route` object as the first parameter, and the rest of the API is basically the same, but everything is properly typed.

-> Note that `useSearchParams()` is platform-specific, so `useTypedSearchParams()` has to be imported from either `'react-router-typesafe-routes/dom'` or `'react-router-typesafe-routes/native'`, depending on the environment.

 ### `useTypedHash()`